Shenton Way: Subsequent development

 By 1963, much of the land in Singapore's central business district, between Raffles Place, High Street, and North Bridge Road, had been developed, and according to The Straits Times, property developers had asked the Singapore government about development of the Shenton Way area.
 In response, in October 1963, the government announced plans to allow private interests to develop a site along Shenton Way, beside the Trade Union House, for "administrative uses".
 The site, subdivided into four plots, was let out on 99-year leases in 1964.

 Since the 1950s, Shenton Way has become known as Singapore's Wall Street, especially after commercial developments and government offices were built there from the 1970s onwards and continues to be a prime commercial address on par with that of Raffles Place today.

-It was also the same location where in 1984, a high-profile police shoot-out occurred between the police and a gunman named Khor Kok Soon, and it resulted in the death of a lorry driver.
-Khor was on the run for 19 years before he was arrested and sentenced to death for illegally discharging his firearm thrice at one of the detectives with intent to cause hurt.
-Khor was also charged with killing the lorry driver but the murder charge was withdrawn by the prosecution before he was hanged.

 Public transport

 Buses

 The Shenton Way Bus Terminal is located at 31 Shenton Way.

 Mass Rapid Transit (MRT)

 The road is directly served by its namesake Shenton Way station on the Thomson–East Coast line (TEL), located on Park Street next to the Asia Square building.
 Other stations within the vicinity include Downtown station on the Downtown line (DTL) and the upcoming Prince Edward Road station on the Circle line (CCL), located at the end of the road towards Keppel.